Humakt83/learning-chess-back/README.md

 Create a learning-chess database on your PostgreSQL server.

+To run the project from Eclipse:
-Import a project into eclipse as maven project.
-And then locate ChessApplication and run it as a Java Application.
+1. Import the project into eclipse as maven project
+2. Locate ChessApplication and run it as a Java Application.

+From the command line use:
+`java -jar target/learning-chess-back-0.0.1-SNAPSHOT.jar`

 ##Description